robbobfrh84/Tutorials_Examples/GAS-stack/01-github-domain-hosting.md/README.md

-# Guide: Use your custom domain for your github pages repository.
+# Use your custom domain for your github pages repository.
 Note: this tutorial will use namecheap.com for it's example domain register.
 However, it is not necessary to use namecheap and other registers' interfaces are similar.

 ### Setting up on github